PET stands for positron emission tomography. The machine detects radiation that is emitted by a radiotracer which is injected into the body.

 Pregnant women and women who are breastfeeding should not have a PET scan as there is a risk for the baby.
 Any woman who is pregnant should tell her doctor straight away (before the scan).

-It may be recommended that a person who has just had a PET scan should stay away from pregnant women, babies, and young children for a few hours afterward.
+It may be recommended that a person who has just had a PET scan should try to avoid pregnant women, babies, and young children for a few hours afterward.
 If their are concerns then they should be discussed with a healthcare professional.